About the Author

 He has worked as a research assistant at the University of London, as an economic consultant in London and in the Senior Civil Service in Scotland.

-John’s first book on sport – An Ordinary Spectator: 50 Years of Watching Sport -was published in 2012.
-He followed this with Still An Ordinary Spectator: Five More Years of Watching Sport in 2017.
-He has also written sport-related articles for Backspin, the Rugby League Journal and (co-authored with Richard Lewney) the International Review of the Sociology of Sport.
+John has written 4 major non-fiction books – all published by Silverwood Books – 3 of which are on watching sport: An Ordinary Spectator: 50 Years of Watching Sport (2012), Still An Ordinary Spectator: Five More Years of Watching Sport (2017) and An Ordinary Spectator Returns: Watching Sport Again (2023).
+He has also written sport-related articles for Backspin, Backpass, The Nightwatchman: Wisden Cricket Quarterly, the Rugby League Journal, Forty-20 and (co-authored with Richard Lewney) the International Review of the Sociology of Sport.